 Disclaimer - This website contains affiliate links.
 I earn a very small commission if you make a purchase using my links, which I'll probably spend on outdoor gear and more houseplants.

 I get it.
 As photographers we are creatives.
 We are artists and we want to showcase our beautiful images to the world in the form of a stunningly presented website.
 But unfortunately, for many photographers, this can also be our downfall.
 We make some crucial website mistakes because we are focused more on aesthetics than on what our clients need to see.

-Over the last year, I’ve spent a lot of time learning about how to create a killer website (and yes, mine is still a work-in-progress), but I wanted to share with you the most common mistakes that so many photographers making, so that you can make a review of your own website and see if you are making these too.
+Over the last years, I’ve spent a lot of time learning about how to create a killer website (and yes, mine is always being tweaked), but I wanted to share with you the most common mistakes that so many photographers making, so that you can make a review of your own website and see if you are making these too.

 5 Common Website Mistakes Photographers Make